K12-K/K12-K/README.md

 ## 📌 Featured Projects

-- **Ludo Bot** – A phone automation bot using ADB and template matching with OpenCV
+- **LudoPilot** – A phone automation bot using ADB and template matching with OpenCV
 - **AutoRepoSync** – Automates repo creation & sync between personal and org accounts.
 On push, it checks, creates (if needed), and mirrors to keep everything in sync. 🔄✨

 ## 📈 GitHub Stats